 Ibn Taymiyya

-Within recent history, Ibn Taymiyya has been widely regarded as a major scholarly influence in revolutionary Islamist movements, such as Salafi jihadism.
-Major aspects of his teachings, such as upholding the pristine monotheism of the early Muslim generations and campaigns to uproot what he regarded as polytheism, had a profound influence on Muhammad ibn Abd al-Wahhab, the founder of the Wahhabism reform movement formed in the Arabian Peninsula, as well as other later Sunni scholars.
-Syrian Salafi theologian Muhammad Rashid Rida, one of the major modern proponents of Ibn Taymiyya's works, designated him as the "''Mujaddid''" of the 7th Islamic century.
-Ibn Taymiyya's doctrinal positions, such as his excommunication of the Mongol Ilkhanids and allowing jihad against other self-professed Muslims, were referenced by later Islamist political movements, including the Muslim Brotherhood, Hizb ut-Tahrir, al-Qaeda, and Islamic State, to justify social uprisings against the contemporary governments of the Muslim world.
+Within recent history, Ibn Taymiyya has been widely regarded as a major scholarly influence in militant Islamist movements, such as Salafi jihadism.
+Major aspects of his teachings, had a profound influence on Muhammad ibn Abd al-Wahhab, the founder of the Wahhabism reform movement formed in the Arabian Peninsula, as well as other later Sunni scholars.
+Syrian Salafi theologian Muhammad Rashid Rida, one of the major modern proponents of Ibn Taymiyya's works, designated him as the ''Mujaddid'' of the 7th Islamic century.
+Ibn Taymiyya's doctrinal positions, such as his ''takfir'' of the Mongol Ilkhanids and allowing jihad against other Muslims, were referenced by later Islamist political movements, including the Muslim Brotherhood, Hizb ut-Tahrir, al-Qaeda, and Islamic State, to justify social uprisings against the contemporary governments of the Muslim world.

-Ibn Taymiyya paradoxically has an anti-Sufi reputation, though this is inaccurate.
-This false reputation is the result of the selective and out-of-context use of some of his writings by fundamentalist and reformist movements.
-While he sometimes held radical positions, Ibn Taymiyya criticized certain practices or ideas he considered deviations, yet he acknowledged that Sufism is an integral part of Islam and praised many Sufi masters.
+Ibn Taymiyya has been accused of being anti-Sufi, based on selective and out-of-context use of some of his writings by fundamentalist movements.
+While he sometimes held radical positions and Ibn Taymiyya criticized certain practices or ideas he considered deviations, he acknowledged that Sufism is an integral part of Islam and praised many Sufi masters.
+It was said that he himself was affiliated with the Qadiriyya order.
 Provided by Wikipedia

 -